 The design of the collar does not restrict the cover material to any one material, anything providing a good bonding surface is fine.
-For example, in a balsa wood board the cover could be balsa so that the box blends in with the surrounding wood, we also supply Paulownia, cedar covers and any other type of timber.
+For example, in a balsa wood board the cover could be balsa so that the box blends in with the surrounding wood, we also supply Balsa covers to suit Paulownia boards, cedar covers and any other type of timber.
 The cover enables the application of various overlays, for example, carbon fiber, fiberglass, etc. Facilitating different appearances to the installation of the box.
 For instance, airbrushing the covers, or pigmenting when doing a color lamination.
 Allowing the boxes to blend in with the rest of the surfboard!

 The outer flange of the collar provides an aesthetic detail by forming a thin pin line around the perimeter of the cover.

 Adjustment of 5mm (3/16") forward and backwards provided by the fin slot.
 Allows fin placement to be fine tuned.
 Designed to be compatible with all dual tab fins on the market.
 With a small modification ProBox fins can also fit in the system.

 A bridge in the center of the slot ties the sides of the box together dissipating side loads.
 Helps to prevent potential spreading under loads, and further strengthening the box.